sjaehn/BSchaffl/README.md

 ## Usage

 B.Schaffl is a MIDI converting plugin.
 It needs a MIDI input and a MIDI output.
+Thus, it must be placed **before** an instrument (synth or sampler).

 The graphical user interface is divided into thee parts.
 In the top right you can find the core of the plugin, the sequence editor.
 The sequence editor contains a visualization of the